-The COVID-19: How to Work Safely in Care Homes Guidance on determining the Personal Protective Equipment (PPE) to use, is regularly updated.
-This link will always go straight to the most up-to-date version of the guidance.
+The COVID-19: How to work safely in care homes guidance on determining the Personal Protective Equipment (PPE) to use is regularly updated.

-This guidance is intended for all care workers working in care homes in England.
-It can also be applied to visitors or essential care-givers within the care home setting
+It is aimed at all care workers working in care homes in England.
+It is also relevant for visitors or essential care-givers in care homes.

 Updates reflect the current COVID-19 situation in England, the latest scientific evidence at this stage of the pandemic and stakeholder and user feedback.